SoftUni-Internal/interactive-content/EN/04-For-Loop/02-For-Loop.md

 To do that, the so-called loops are used.

-Let us see an example of a **for loop** that passes sequentially through the numbers from 1 to 10 and prints them to the console.
+Let us see an example of a **for-loop** that passes sequentially through the numbers from 1 to 10 and prints them to the console.

 ```js live
 for (let i = 1; i <= 10; i += 1) {